 You’ll also have the option of selling your house and downsizing.
-Once your family is grown, you can choose to move to a smaller house, and if you’re not working you can move further away from pricey cities.
+Once your family is grown, you can choose to move to a smaller house, and if you’re not working you can move further away from pricey cities and to the suburbs.

-While renting can be super convenient when you need a repair done or want some flexibility in your life, renting can also put some major limitations on how you design your living space.
+While renting can be convenient when you need a repair or want some flexibility in your life, renting can also put some major limitations on how you design your living space.
 When you own your own home, you can paint rooms whatever colors you like, use nails to add art or shelves to the walls, and can renovate to your heart’s desire.
 (Certain renovations might even increase your home’s value.)

 The National Association of REALTORS® Research Group’s 2019 Remodeling Impact Report found that after they remodeled, 74% of homeowners felt a greater desire to spend time in their homes and 65% felt increased enjoyment in their homes.
 Roll up your sleeves and spend some time watching HGTV, so you can show your home (and yourself) some love!

-Is 2021 a good time to buy a house?
+Related: Is now a good time to buy a house?

-While there are benefits to buying right now, that doesn’t mean now is the exact right time for you to buy a home.
-Purchasing a house is a major decision and is something you don’t want to take lightly.
+While there are benefits to investing in real estate right now, that doesn’t mean now is the time for you to buy a home.
 Let’s look at a few of the factors that can help you determine if you should or shouldn’t buy a home.

 Last, but certainly not least, you need to wait until you find the right house for you and your family.
 If you have a dog, you won’t want to scrimp on a backyard.
 If your parents live out of town, a guest bedroom is a must.
 With more and more people working from home these days, a lack of home office space may very well be a deal breaker.
 To avoid buyer’s remorse, be patient and hold out for the right home.